cashubtc/nuts/cashu-nuts-hardening-plan.md

 ---

-### Step 0 — Normative “signed request” foundation
+### Step 0 — Normative "signed request" foundation

 **Summary**
-Add a single normative definition for: (a) which v3 fields count as ownership keys; (b) JCS strip algorithm; (c) BIP340 verification domain; (d) per-input `SIG_ALL` requirement; (e) applicability matrix (swap / melt / mint / BAT).
-Prefer a short dedicated subsection of `NUT-00`, or a new small NUT referenced by the others.
+Add a single, **short** normative definition for: (a) ownership keys for v3; (b) JCS strip; (c) BIP340 domain; (d) per-input spend auth; (e) mint-quote auth message.
+One place later NUTs point at — not a parallel treatise.

+**Minimal-surface bias**
+- Prefer a tight NUT (or NUT-00 section) that is **reference-only** from 03/04/05/11 — later steps are ideally "MUST authenticate per NUT-31" plus deletion of old concat text, not copy-paste.
+- Do not restate full P2PK/HTLC locktime rules here.
+- Do not invent new witness types if `P2PKWitness` fits.
+- Motivation: a few sentences max in the NUT; depth stays in this plan doc.

 **Rationale**
-Today NUT-11 swap concat, NUT-11 melt concat, and NUT-20 quote∥B_* are people are three incompatible “what did I sign?” answers.
-Every new quote method or fee field forces another special case.
-JCS of the request body (minus authentication fields) auto-covers future extensions without rewriting aggregation rules.
-Centralizing this avoids drift when Steps 2–7 land.
+Today NUT-11 swap concat, NUT-11 melt concat, and NUT-20 quote||B_* are three incompatible "what did I sign?" answers.
+One JCS rule + deep-omit kills all three and future quote-field special cases — fewer total lines than extending each concat.

 **Notes / double-check**